inferno-collection/Docs/docs/resources/spotlight/migration.md

 If you changed [`ic_spot_command`](config.md#command), replace `spotlight` with your configured command name.

-The command temporarily spawns each configured vehicle model, applies its enabled extra, and finds the `extralight_1` through `extralight_4` bone nearest to the configured driver or passenger seat.
-It then shows the converted extra definitions in a copyable JSON window.

-Copy the generated array entries into the `extras` array in `spotlights.json`.
+The command shows a copyable, complete `spotlights.json` document with `extras`, `mods`, and `persistents` arrays.

+Copy the entire generated document and replace the complete contents of the `spotlights.json` file in the root of the `inferno-spotlight` resource folder.
+Do not paste the generated document inside an individual array.

+If you have already added v1.1.0 definitions to `spotlights.json`, merge the generated entries into its matching `extras`, `mods`, and `persistents` arrays instead, taking care not to duplicate a model and side.

 :::warning
-The in-game converter can only convert valid vehicle models with the required seat and `extralight_*` bones.
-Check the client or server console for any entries it could not convert, then create those entries manually with the [Spotlight Tool](developers/tool.md).
+The converter skips invalid entries.
+Extra entries require a valid vehicle model, the configured seat bone, and an `extralight_*` bone.
+Modkit and persistent entries require a model name and legacy `LightPosition`; modkit entries also require `ModType`, `EnabledMod`, and `DisabledMod`.
+Check the client console for each skipped entry, then create it manually with the [Spotlight Tool](developers/tool.md).
 :::

 :::note
-The in-game extra converter uses the legacy model name, side, enabled extra, and disabled extra values.
-Re-enable high beams and make any appearance adjustments in the [Spotlight Tool](developers/tool.md) after conversion.
+The converter preserves the legacy model name, side, enabled/disabled extras or mods, light position where available, and `EnableHighBeams`.
+Review the resulting placement and appearance in the [Spotlight Tool](developers/tool.md) before using it live.
 :::

 ## Finish the Upgrade